dhoer/chef-selenium/README.md

 This is a partial list of attributes available.
-See [hub](https://github.com/dhoer/chef-selenium/blob/master/resources/hub.rb) resource for a complete listing of attributes.
+See [hub](https://github.com/dhoer/chef-selenium/blob/master/resources/hub.rb) resource for the complete listing of attributes.

 - `name` - Name attribute.
 The name of the service.
 - `host` - Hostname.
 Defaults to `null`.